 Developing a site that needs to work on both mobile browsers and desktop browsers?
 Sick of some archaic site blocking you because you’re not using Netscape 4?

 The User-Agent Switcher for Chrome is the answer.
 With this extension, you can quickly and easily switch between user-agent strings.
-Also, you can set up specific URLs that you want to spoof every time.add to chrome
+Also, you can set up specific URLs that you want to spoof every time.

-Chrome is a phenomenal browser but at the same time, like any other software, it's not perfect.
-Developers are constantly working to fix bugs and add features to improve your browsing experience but one thing is certain: no matter how careful you are there's always a chance that something will go wrong.
-That's why extensions like Panic Button are so valuable.
-With one click of the button you can shut down the offending tab and get back to what you were doing with barely any interruption.add to chrome
+Chrome is a phenomenal browser but at the same time, like any other software, it’s not perfect.
+Developers are constantly working to fix bugs and add features to improve your browsing experience but one thing is certain: no matter how careful you are there’s always a chance that something will go wrong.
+That’s why extensions like Panic Button are so valuable.
+With one click of the button, you can shut down the offending tab and get back to what you were doing with barely any interruption.

 Google PageSpeed Insights API Extension

 Do you want to know how fast your website loads?
 The Google PageSpeed Insights API Extension for Chrome can answer that question and more.
 Once installed, it measures the load time of your site’s pages and provides a performance score that corresponds to its assessment.
-For example, if your website scores 80/100 then it will indicate that it’s pretty speedy.add to chrome
+For example, if your website scores 80/100 then it will indicate that it’s pretty speedy.

 SEOquake is a free plugin that provides you with essential SEO data, as well as additional handy features such as SEO Audit and others.
-SEOquake facilitates: SEOquake is comprised of a variety of tools that can be utilised for a variety of SEO activities.
+SEOquake facilitates: SEOquake is comprised of a variety of tools that can be utilized for a variety of SEO activities.
 The SEO bar is an additional toolbar at the top of the browser window that displays customizable core metrics.
-The SERP overlay is a horizontal bar that displays beneath each search engine result.add to chrome
+The SERP overlay is a horizontal bar that displays beneath each search engine result.

-A great way to make your work simpler is to let the users send you screenshots of their problems with the code, so you can fix them in real time.
-Uservoice makes it possible for people to leave feedback, vote on their favorite feature requests and chat with other members of the community on a wide range of topics.
-Slack integrates seamlessly with Jira, Trello and GitHub, which means you won’t have to switch between apps anymore.add to chrome
+A great way to make your work simpler is to let the users send you screenshots of their problems with the code, so you can fix them in real-time.
+UserVoice makes it possible for people to leave feedback, vote on their favorite feature requests, and chat with other members of the community on a wide range of topics.
+Slack integrates seamlessly with Jira, Trello, and GitHub, which means you won’t have to switch between apps anymore.

 For me, one of the most important things a chrome extension can do is make development easier.
-With Windows Resizer, you can change the screen size on your computer with just a few clicks and then have your web site resize accordingly.
-The app is incredibly helpful if you need to know how your site will look across multiple screen sizes, which not only helps developers but also improves accessibility.add to chrome
+With Windows Resizer, you can change the screen size on your computer with just a few clicks and then have your website resize accordingly.
+The app is incredibly helpful if you need to know how your site will look across multiple screen sizes, which not only helps developers but also improves accessibility.

-Whether you're in a rush and need to fix a quick typo, or you're worried about a little color issue, you can do so easily with the CSSViewer extension.
-Allowing users to quickly browse through code with live previewing, it saves loads of time when debugging and creating new themes for websites.add to chrome
+Whether you’re in a rush and need to fix a quick typo, or you’re worried about a little color issue, you can do so easily with the CSSViewer extension.
+Allowing users to quickly browse through code with live previewing, it saves loads of time when debugging and creating new themes for websites.

-One extension we love is the actiTIME web based project timer.
+One extension we love is the actiTIME web-based project timer.
 This extension not only lets you track time on specific tasks, but also provides a real-time update to developers on how their day is progressing so they can see if they’re ahead of schedule or need to head back to the office for some catching up.
-The actiTIME frontend chrome extensions are an essential tool for any developer who deals with customer requirements and ongoing projects that require adherence to strict deadlines.add to chrome
+The actiTIME frontend chrome extensions are an essential tool for any developer who deals with customer requirements and ongoing projects that require adherence to strict deadlines.

 Check My Links